Streaming is available in most browsers,

 Collection View Layouts make it easy to build rich interactive collections.
 Learn how to make dynamic and responsive layouts that range in complexity from basic lists to an advanced, multi-dimensional browsing experience.

+Welcome.
 My name is Steve Breen.
 I'm engineer on the UIKit team.

 And I'm joined today by me colleagues, Troy Stephens from the AppKit team; and Dersu Abolfathi from the App Store team.